lagom/lagom-gameon-maven-archetype/src/main/resources/archetype-resources/README.md

 3. Make sure **Create a new room** is selected from the **Select a room** drop-down.

-4. Provide a descriptive title for your room, e.g. `The Shortest Cut`
+4. Provide a descriptive title for your room, e.g. `Paul's Diner`, 'The Red Caboose', ...

-5. A short nickname will be generated, but you can change it if you like (e.g. use your lab id: `${rootArtifactId}`), but remember what it is!
+5. A short nickname will be generated, but please change the value to `${rootArtifactId}`.

 6. Describe your room (optional).
 The description provided here is used by the interactive map and other lists or indexes of defined rooms.
 The decription seen in the game will come from your code.